 The infamous wampa scene

-As for Hamill, he’s been fairly quiet about the fan theory.
+As for Hamill, he’s kept fairly quiet about the fan theory.
 He did divulge in a 2014 interview that the scratches on Luke Skywalker’s face after the wampa attack were based on the actual scars on his face from the accident.